Object Repository in Selenium

 Selenium Web Driver Object repository using Properties file

-In this approach, properties file is a text file wherein data is stored on the form of key-value pairs.
+In this approach, a properties file is a text file wherein data is stored in the form of key-value pairs.
 The below tutorial will address the following topics.

 Step 1) Creating a properties file in eclipse

 1. To start with, the below java project structure needs to be created in eclipse.
-Project name and package name can be any valid names.
+The project name and package name can be any valid names.

 Creating A Properties File In Eclipse